TAKE-A-LOOK-Connecticut school shooting rampage

 Authorities continue to investigate the Dec.
 14 massacre in Connecticut in which

-a heavily armed gunman entered an elementary school and shot children and
+a heavily armed gunman entered an elementary school and shot and killed 20

-adults.
-The incident, resulting in 28 deaths including the gunman and his
+children and six adults.
+The incident, resulting in 28 deaths, including the

-mother, has prompted a fresh debate on U.S. gun control.
-For full coverage,
+gunman and his mother, has prompted a fresh debate on U.S. gun control.
+For full

 LATEST NEWS